A Professional Artist Mentorship Program for High School Students

 After the group has visited all the artists, each student chooses from among them an Artist Mentor to work with from late-January to May.
 Students work on average 2.5 hours/week, and attend their mentorships in small groups.
 During the mentorship period, students continue to meet as a group for gallery and museum trips.

 Art Ready culminates in an exhibition of work created during the program, in Smack Mellon's 6,000 square foot gallery space.

-Art Ready is led by Kathleen Gilrain, Smack Mellon’s Executive Director, and Liz Flyntz, Smack Mellon's Programs Manager.
+Art Ready is led by Kathleen Gilrain, Smack Mellon’s Executive Director, and Erin Donnelly Smack Mellon's Programs Manager.
 Ms. Gilrain is an artist and is certified in New York State to teach art K-12.
 She has teaching experience at the elementary school and high school level as well as several years teaching at Brooklyn College.
 Ms. Gilrain received her Mentor Supervisor certificates from the Big Brothers, Big Sisters of NYC Center for Training and Professional Development.

 Art Ready mentors are selected with three criteria in mind: a varied group of professionals that represent the ethnic diversity of NYC, as well as diversity in visual arts disciplines and in keeping with Smack Mellon’s mission, a majority of the Mentors are women; an interest in sharing their knowledge, experience and skills with students; and success in their field.
 The majority of our mentors are past exhibiting or resident artists at Smack Mellon, and have substantial past mentoring and teaching experience.

 Please visit our blog for a list of current mentors and schedules.

 The program is open to high school sophomores, juniors, and seniors living in all areas of NYC who are interested in pursuing a career in the visual arts.

 Applicants are required to complete an application form (signed by a parent/guardian), answer essay questions about why they are interested in the program and submit two samples of past work.